Two-factor authentication rolls out for SF State faculty

 SF State faculty were already supposed to be using two-factor authentication this time last year following multiple cybersecurity issues across the 23 CSU campuses.
 While SF State staff were set-up with two-factor authentication in January 2020, the pandemic pushed back the launch of the program for teaching faculty.

-With the completion of faculty sign-ups, only students and community members remain to be added into the new system, according to Mary Morshed, interim senior director of telecommunications at SF State.
+With the completion of faculty sign-ups, only students and community members remain to be added into the new system, according to Mary Morshed, information security officer at SF State.

 “The big part is how do we roll out self service to help the students get on board quickly?”
 Morshed said.
 ITS is hoping to roll out two-factor authentication to the remainder of the campus community by early next year.